krissalvador27/justin-timberlake-pls/README.md

 # Justin Timberlake Pls!

-A webpage that will only be happy once Justin Timberlake visits her
+A webpage that will only be happy once Justin Timberlake visits her.
+Utilizes browser's webcam, uploads to IMGUR and passes through trained clarifai Justin Timberlake to confirm if it's Justin Timberlake.

 Technologies Used
 -------